amunategui/amunategui.github.io/_posts/2014-10-22-binary-outcome-modeling.md

 <BR><BR>
 **Evaluate gbm model**

-There are two types of evaluation we can do here, ``raw`` or ``prob``. **Raw gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability (one a 0 to 1 scale, how sure is the prediction).
-I always use **prob**, as I like to be in control of the threshold and also like to use **AUC** https://www.kaggle.com/wiki/AreaUnderCurve which requires the probabilities, not the class.
-There are situations where having class values comes in handy, such as with multinomial models where you're predicting more than two values.
+There are two types of evaluation we can do here, ``raw`` or ``prob``. **Raw** gives you a class prediction, in our case ``yes`` and ``nope``, while **prob** gives you the probability on how sure the model is about its choice.
+I always use **prob**, as I like to be in control of the threshold and also like to use <a href='https://www.kaggle.com/wiki/AreaUnderCurve' target='_blank'>AUC</a> score  which requires probabilities, not classes.
+There are situations where having class values can come in handy, such as with multinomial models where you're predicting more than two values.

 We now call the ``predict`` function and pass it our trained model and our testing data.
 Let's start by looking at class predictions and using the **caret** ``postResample`` function to get an accuracy score: